MCS co hosts #CleanBeachesScotland Parliamentary Event in Holyrood

 Through people power, engaging volunteers in our Beachwatch and Great British Beach Clean projects, powerful data is collected that is essential for supporting our campaigns and seeking to make change.

-The information you collected helped support the case for the carrier bag charge and I cannot help reflecting that in a Committee room similar to this previous Environment Secretary Richard Lochhead whilst giving evidence during the passage of the Marine (Scotland) Bill through Parliament committed to a Marine Litter Strategy for Scotland, involving many people and organisations in this room, and since re-energised following the recent Programme for Government 2017-18 and the welcome actions therein.
+The information you collected helped support the case for the carrier bag charge and I cannot help reflecting that in a Committee room similar to this previous Environment Secretary Richard Lochhead whilst giving evidence during the passage of the Marine (Scotland) Bill through Parliament committed to a Marine Litter Strategy for Scotland, involving many people and organisations in this room, and since re-energised following the recent Programme for Government 2017-18 and the welcome actions therein (could link here back to my earlier blog on this?).
 Many people have helped support this project, including Scottish Seabird Centre, St Abbs VMNR, fellow Scottish LINK members NTS, SWT, WDC and RSPB, KSB to the Local Coastal Partnerships and many grassroots community groups like East Haven together, the list goes on.

 2018 is the Year of Young People.
 This is a global problem requiring global and local solutions and we welcome the progressive direction of travel shown by the Scottish Government, but we all need to put our shoulder to the wheel and show that, in Scotland, we can #STOPtheplastictide and provide global inspiration and leadership to help leave the planet and our oceans cleaner for younger generations - and those yet to come - than when we found it.